 BruCrew Tip: Don't like chocolate?
 Try this pumpkin pecan bread or this pumpkin spice bread instead.

 You can easily have a loaf of this chocolate pumpkin bread in your oven with very little work.
 Sit back and enjoy the fall smell as it bakes.

-- Mix together the sugars, oil, eggs, and pumpkin in a large bowl.
+- In a large bowl mix together the sugars, oil, eggs, and pumpkin puree.

 - Slowly add the dry ingredients and the milk until a batter forms.